 Of course, getting used to the Grand Line was one thing.
 Saying it was easy to deal with was quite another.
 After the incident with Mei and her lack of modesty, the ship went through another few days of craziness from one hour to the next.
 The only difference was that it was almost entirely ocean-related, with tides pulling them off course and attacks from strange shark-like creatures that tried to skewer the ship near the waterline.
 So bad was it that by the time the craziness began to ebb away again, everyone was almost as exhausted as they had been after those first few days.

 Momo and Tenya, the two with the most endurance of the rest of the crew bar Izuku now that Momo’s ribs had finished healing, helped everyone down onto the ship.
-Tenya turned in for the night once Kirishima, Melissa, Mei and Shoto were put in bed, knowing that Momo was able to take care of Tsuyu and Kyoka.
+Tenya turned in for the night once Kirishima, Melissa, Mei and Shoto were put to bed, knowing that Momo was able to take care of Tsuyu and Kyoka.

 Kyoka was the last of the girls to be helped into her bunk by Momo, and Momo flushed faintly as Kyoka’s earjacks wound around her upper arm, then trailed down her arm to her wrist.
 “Thanks, Yaomomo,” she mumbled.
 “Who’s on watch?”